Kansas woman,10-year-old dead after 2-vehicle crash - NewsBreak

 Kansas woman,10-year-old dead after 2-vehicle crash

 BROWN COUNTY—Two people died in an accident just before 7a.m.
 Tuesday in Brown County.
-The Kansas Highway Patrol reported a 2004 Chevy...hutchpost.com
+The Kansas Highway Patrol reported a 2004 Chevy...greatbendpost.com

 BROWN COUNTY—Two people died in an accident just before 7a.m.
 Tuesday in Brown County.
-The Kansas Highway Patrol reported a 2004 Chevy...hutchpost.com
+The Kansas Highway Patrol reported a 2004 Chevy...greatbendpost.com

 Comments / 0